 The dynamically designed CircuitSolver® balancing valve is sweeping the nation, with thousands of installations and lots of happy customers from coast to coast with instant hot water at their fixtures!

 CircuitSolver® thermostatic balancing valves are proven to effectively balance DHWS flow and deliver instant hot water, regardless of real-life demand fluctuations.
-Replacing the headache and callbacks commonly associated with manual balancing, CircuitSolver’s dynamic design save time & money, eliminate callbacks, and keep users happy!
+Replacing the headache and callbacks commonly associated with manual balancing, CircuitSolver’s dynamic design save time and money, eliminate callbacks, and keep users happy.

 Customers Are LOVING The CircuitSolver® Balancing Valve